dsc/hp-mor/readme.md

 Then a [second script](http://github.com/dsc/hp-mor/blob/master/bin/tally.py) went through everything again, this time only counting instances of those words preceeding or following a main character name, and keeping count by character.
 The totals are what you see above; the by-chapter tallys follow.

-You can download a tar of all this from [github](http://github.com/dsc/hp-mor).
+You can download all of this from [github](http://github.com/dsc/hp-mor).

 ## By Chapter